TerjeUrnes/ImageViewer-js/README.md

 For a demo, see the GitHub pages.: [https://terjeurnes.github.io/js-image-slideshow/](https://terjeurnes.github.io/js-image-slideshow/)

 It is a simple fullscreen slideshow and image viewer.
 That auto detects all images.
-There are also some features that are selectable, e.g. thumbnail view, autoplay and looping.
+Some features are selectable, e.g. thumbnail view, autoplay and looping.

 ### Installing